pgorczak/ansible-role-ros/README.md

 ## Use in production

 * [Install from Ansible Galaxy](https://galaxy.ansible.com/pgorczak/ros).
+* Remember that managed hosts need *python-simplejson* for playbook to work.
 * Use the role like in the example playbook, but instead of *ansible-role-ros*, use **pgorczak.ros**.
+* Make sure you have key-based access to a sudo user on the managed hosts.
+* Tip: run *ansible-playbook* with `-u USERNAME` to specify the user and `-K` to allow it to ask for the sudo password.